BLOGVisual Identity Systems: The Designer’s Quickstart Guide

 We’ve met teams of all sizes - from pre-seed to series E - who fall short when it comes to having a comprehensive and organized visual identity system.

-From trying to sort through multiple, slightly different icon iterations to sifting through years of logo designs in a single shared Google Drive folder, an undocumented design system can frustrate employees, waste precious time, and present an inconsistent brand.
+From trying to sort through multiple, slightly different icon iterations to sifting through years of logo designs in a single shared Google Drive folder, an undocumented brand identity system can frustrate employees, waste precious time, and present an inconsistent brand.

 Let’s discuss brand strategy and how to create a stunning visual identity system!